-Your beneficiary may be eligible for a Post-Retirement Lump Sum Death Benefit of \$10,000.
+Your beneficiary may be eligible for a Post-Retirement Lump Sum Death Benefit of \$20,000.
 To qualify for this benefit, you must:

-- Have retired from Covered Employment, - Be receiving a Normal Retirement, Early Retirement, or Disability Pension from this Plan when you die, and - Have at least 10 Vesting Service Years, including at least five Vesting Service Years earned as a Participant under this Plan.
+- Have retired from Covered Employment, - Be receiving a Normal Retirement, Early Retirement, or Disability Pension from this Plan when you die, and - Have at least 10 Vesting Service Years, including at least five Vesting Service Years earned as a Participant under this Plan, or - Be eligible for the Retiree Welfare Plan as of your retirement date.